-Taking the time to understand the process of liposuction before undergoing surgery is key to having a positive experience and getting the results you want.
+Taking the time to understand the process of liposuction and how fat cells are actually removed before undergoing surgery is key to having a positive experience and getting the results you want.

-Often, this starts with understanding the recovery process.
-That’s because this is the phase of the procedure that you, the patient, are largely responsible for.
-Taking it easy during recovery, following your surgeon’s directions, and getting help when you need it will all help to facilitate a faster recovery and better results.
+Often, the healing process starts with understanding the recovery process.
+That’s because this is the phase of the liposuction procedure that you, the patient, are largely responsible for.
+Taking it easy during your liposuction procedure recovery, following the directions of your board certified plastic surgeon, and getting help when you need it will all help to facilitate a faster recovery and better results.

-Below, we’ll discuss what to expect when it comes to the average liposuction recovery time.
+Below, we’ll discuss what to expect when it comes to the average liposuction procedure recovery.

-Recovery times vary for liposuction patients.
-However, the majority of patients will be ready to partake in their regular routines after around three to six weeks.
+Liposuction procedure recovery times vary for the varied liposuction procedures available and each patient’s unique situation.
+However, the majority of patients will be ready to return to their regular daily routines after around three to six weeks.
 At this point:

-Incidentally, women’s and men’s liposuction recovery time durations are usually the same.
+Incidentally, women’s and men’s recovery time durations are usually the same.

 Depending on the extent of the liposuction and where the procedure was performed, most patients can return to work after about a week of recovery.
 Keep in mind that this is generally acceptable for those who work at desk jobs or similar.
-Light work is fine after about a week of recovery.
+Light work is fine after about a week of recovery (though compression garments may still need to be worn).

 More intense work, on the other hand, should be put off for another week or two.
 For example, if you are on your feet all day as a teacher or salesperson, or if you work as a trainer, athlete, or similar, you may need to wait before returning to work.